Shilpy – Advocating for a disability inclusive approach to disasters

 Over a decade later, living back in her home district of Patuakhali, Shilpy has transformed her life.
 She is a Union Parishad Member (a member of local government), elected to this position by her community in 2016.
 She is also a member of a Disabled People’s Organisation (DPO) where she works with other people with disabilities to advance disability rights and inclusion.

-Natural disasters are common in Bangladesh and the area where Shilpy lives is particularly disaster prone.
+Natural hazards are common in Bangladesh and the area where Shilpy lives is particularly disaster prone.
 Shilpy is a member of a government committee for her local area that undertakes planning and activities to reduce the risks and impacts of disasters.

 “As a member of the Ward Disaster Management Committee I try to keep other people safe.”
 She does this through planning with the Committee and when she hears a disaster is coming she makes sure the disaster shelter is ready for people to use.
 Shilpy also applied to the government to have a ramp built for her local shelter, so that it’s more accessible for people with disabilities.